internet law and emerging tech: resources

 Tools and Services:

-Caveat: In light of the revelations regarding the capabilities of the NSA, certain nation states (including China and Russia) and various hackers, the consideration and use of any tool or service which promises things such as enhanced security or anonymity for the user must be undertaken with extreme caution.
+Caveat: In light of the capabilities of the NSA, certain nation states (including China and Russia) and various hackers, the consideration and use of any tool or service which promises things such as enhanced security or anonymity for the user must be undertaken with extreme caution.
 Any tool or service might have been compromised, and many of these tools and services can be difficult to properly use.
 Even if the safety of any such tool or service has not been compromised, errors in use or the compromise of the user’s hardware or, for example, of intermediate, middleman or endpoint software/hardware, might jeopardize the user and the user’s safety, security or anonymity.
 This list does not constitute any endorsement or warranty by me of any of these third party tools or services (or of the links to such tools and services); all such third party tools and services are used at the reader’s own risk.

 Democracy.io: EFF’s online tool for sending messages to members of the U.S. Senate and House of Representatives.

 Lumen’s searchable database of DMCA takedown notices and cease and desist letters.

 The Tor Project, including the Tor Browser and Orbot.

 Tails: an operating system designed to be used from a DVD, USB stick, or SD card independently of a computer’s original operating system, and which aims to protect privacy and anonymity.

 Digital First Aid Kit, a set of tools designed by a group of NGOs, including EFF, to provide preliminary assistance to those facing common digital threats (e.g., account hijacking, seizure of devices, malware infections and DDoS attacks).

 Project Shield (Google Ideas – application required), to help human-rights activists, NGOs, and news organizations defend their websites from distributed denial of service (DDos) attacks.